Akiru1M/Akiru1M/README.md

 - 💞️ I’m looking to collaborate on Yandex
 - 📫 How to reach me: m1akiru1m@gmaill.com
 - ⚡ Fun fact: I can't say any fun fact about me)
+- 🎬 And I really like one piece

 <!---
 Akiru1M/Akiru1M is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.